What is the overlap and difference between workforce planning and micro design?

 Workforce planning (and management) is constant.
 Employees are constantly moving on to new roles or organizations.
 It’s constantly in flux and needs constant management.

-strategic in nature versus operational, tactical and reactive
+2 – Strategic in nature versus operational, tactical and reactive

 In other words, micro design is more strategic in nature.
 It is about defining where you need to go.
 Workforce planning and management is about getting you there.
 They’re therefore totally symbiotic.
 They need each other.
 Doing workforce planning without a clear micro design is like driving somewhere without a map or even a destination in mind.

-about defining the “role” versus planning and execution
+3 – Defining the “role” versus planning and execution

 It is all in the words. micro ‘design’ is just that: designing and defining roles.
 Roles are made up of objectives, accountabilities, competencies, number of FTEs required for each role, where the role sits organizationally and where the role reports to.
 The end result is the ‘job spec” or ‘role description’.